dzholmukhanov/AlgorithmTraining/README.md

 # CFTraining
-Solutions to recent contests on codeforces.com
+Solutions to recent contests on codeforces.com written in C#.